 The food choices for eating low carb have certainly come a long way.
-If you had told me that I would be eating a low carb glazed donut that was reminiscent of a French cruller, I would not believe you.
+If you had told me that I would be eating low carb glazed donuts that were reminiscent of a French cruller, I would not believe you.

 I remember my very first time I went on a low carb diet.
 There were very few sugar free options that tasted good.
 I believe if I had some sugar free jello it was a good day.

 These donuts remind me so much of the cruller with it’s soft pastry on the inside and a crispy, sugary glaze on the outside.
 They are made low carb by using coconut and almond flours along with sugar substitute.

 In order to truly understand how good they are, you would have to know that I am a die hard dark chocolate lover and I have a very discriminating palette. (fancy for picky, picky).
 I also barely tweaked the recipe, only adding some vanilla and removing a little bit of egg.
 I did double the recipe because it only made four low carb glazed donuts.
 FOUR!!!
 Can you believe it?
 Unfortunately I found that they really only stay fresh for 3 or 4 days.
 So I experimented with freezing some.
 It is also a good portion control trick, out of sight, out of mind.
 A quick 15-20 seconds in the microwave will defrost them just enough to taste freshly made.